hyperledger/iroha-2-docs/src/guide/bash.md

 1) if the `-c` or `--config` command line flag is specified, in the next argument interpreted as a path; for example: `-c ~/Git/iroha/configs/peer/config.json`.
 If that file doesn't exist, you will see an error, and `iroha_client_cli` won't look for a configuration file anywhere else.
 2) if neither `-c` nor `--config` were given, it will look in the current working directory.

 These defaults are not very ergonomic.
 They are artifacts of the way in which Iroha is being deployed, and the fact that a CLI interface is used exclusively for testing purposes.
-This might change in the future, but likely not by fixing `iroha_client_cli` but rather by replacing it entirely with a Iroha python.
+This might change in the future, but likely not by fixing `iroha_client_cli` but rather by replacing it entirely with Iroha Python.
 The only thing stopping us from that today, is that Iroha pyhton has not gotten the attention it deserves.

 It is possible that a user might be expecting `iroha_client_cli` to behave like a graphical program using terminal graphics: a **Terminal User Interface**.
 While we'd like to provide you with such a program, we don't think that it offers enough convenience over the amount of effort that we'd need to put in.
 It is possible that in the future, once `iroha_client_cli` is phased out, and `iroha_python` is the official scripting interface, we might use the excellent Python libraries for creating a useful TUI.
 For now, one must make do with what one has.